Sampling in WVS-7

 - the minimum acceptable sample size - i.e. the number of completed interviews which are included into the national data-set in vast majority of countries is 1200;

 - for countries with the population of less than 2 million a sample size of 1000 respondents is acceptable;

 - countries with bigger population and greater population distribution (Russia, China, Brazil, USA etc.) should aim at bigger sample size of minimum 1500 respondents.

 The WVSA relies on national team’s experience with regard to the optimal national sample size in a particular country.

 The main method of data collection in the WVS survey is face-to-face interview at respondent’s home / place of residence.
 Respondent’s answers could be recorded in a paper questionnaire (PAPI) or via CAPI (Computer Assisted Personal Interview).

 Application of other methods of data collections (Internet panel, postal interview, telephone interview) is possible though requires justification by the survey team and assurance of the 95%+ population coveerage.
 Possiblity of application of any alternative survey methods rather than PAPI and CAPI is considered on the country by country basis and requires approval of the WVSA Scientific Committee.
-Same requirements and procedure are valid for application of mixed survey method.
+Same requirements and procedure are valid for application of mixed mode surveys.